The Latin Americans

 Curiosities

 The Brazilians were the very first civilization designed for the mod, back when it was called the War of the Triple Alliance.
 The Paraguayans came right after as an opponent for them.
 The Paraguayans were one of the hardest civilizations to balance because, no matter what we did, their Works were simply too overpowered.
 The Brazilians were designed by a Brazilian modder, and the Chileans by a Chilean one.
+The latest additions were the Bolivians, the Central Americans and the Uruguayans back in 2021.

 Statistic information